databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-copy-into-table.md

 ### Output

-The command returns the following columns:
+COPY INTO provides a summary of the data loading results with these columns:

 | Column           | DataType | Nullable | Description                                |
 |------------------|----------|----------|--------------------------------------------|